 In a blind taste test reported by CityBeat, Woodstone's vodka wins over 10 nationally known brands!
 Read about it : VODKA SCHMODKA

 Our single peated malt whisky "The Murray Cask" is still available at a few outlets across the state.
-It rated 92 in Jim Murray's "Whisky Bible".
+It rated 92 in Jim Murray's "Whisky Bible, 2009" - just a half point below #1.
 Read the review.
 Bailment #9671B

-OHIO BOURBON BARREL #1 & 2 is sold out at the distillery.
-May still be available from some liquor stores and Binney's in Chicago.
-BARREL #3, in the new package, is now available from our retail shop.
-Barrel #4 will be bottled Fall 2012.
+OHIO BOURBON BARREL #1, 2 & 3 is sold out at the distillery.
+May still be available at random liquor stores in Cincinnati and from our former distributor in Kentucky, Heidelberg.
 Bailment #9670B

 Our spirits are available at various liquor stores and restaruants near Cincinnati and scattered around the state of Ohio.
 Contact your liquor store or favorite restaurant for availablility near you.
 Ohio liquor agents, outside the Cincinnati distribution area, can contact us for a warehouse transfer.